bartificer/programming-by-stealth/docs/pbs43.md

 });
 ```

-At this stage we have a variable for holding our generation count, and, a function for accessing it, but we’re not yet actually counting the generations!
-Clearly, we need to increment the counter when ever we move from one step to the next, and, we need to set it back to zero when ever we re-set the automaton to a fresh state.
+At this stage we have a variable for holding our generation count and a function for accessing it, but we’re not yet actually counting the generations!
+Clearly, we need to increment the counter whenever we move from one step to the next, and we need to set it back to zero whenever we reset the automaton to a fresh state.

 To do that we need to add the following line to `bartificer.ca.Automaton.prototype.step()`: